 Splenectomy (laparoscopic or copen) is the only curative treatment modality.
-Laparoscopic splenectomy should certainly be preferred over open splenectomy because of the numerous advantages and benefits achieved by this approach [5].
+Laparoscopic splenectomy (LS) should certainly be preferred over open splenectomy (OS) because of the numerous advantages and benefits achieved by this approach [5].

 Our study aims to implement our series of MAE cases into current literature data.
-We also wanted to show that, in addition to the already known benefits of laparoscopic splenectomy over open splenectomy, preserving the integrity of the preparation does not affect the definitive histopathological finding, and that there is absolutely no difference whether the spleen is delivered in fragments or as a complete sample.
+We also wanted to show that, in addition to the already known benefits of LS over OS, preserving the integrity of the preparation does not affect the definitive HP finding, and that there is absolutely no difference whether the spleen is delivered in fragments or as a complete sample.